Q: What is Amazon EMR?

 Q: What can I do with Amazon EMR?

 Using Amazon EMR, you can instantly provision as much or as little capacity as you like to perform data-intensive tasks for applications such as web indexing, data mining, log file analysis, machine learning, financial analysis, scientific simulation, and bioinformatics research.
-Amazon EMR lets you focus on crunching or analyzing your data without having to worry about time-consuming set-up, management or tuning of Hadoop clusters or the compute capacity upon which they sit.
+Amazon EMR lets you focus on crunching or analyzing your data without having to worry about time-consuming set-up, management or tuning of clusters running open source big data applications or the compute capacity upon which they sit.

 Amazon EMR is ideal for problems that necessitate the fast and efficient processing of large amounts of data.
 The web service interfaces allow you to build processing workflows, and programmatically monitor progress of running clusters.
 In addition, you can use the simple web interface of the AWS Management Console to launch your clusters and monitor processing-intensive computation on clusters of Amazon EC2 instances.

 Anyone who requires simple access to powerful data analysis can use Amazon EMR.
 You don’t need any software development experience to experiment with several sample applications available in the Developer Guide and on the AWS Big Data Blog.